jxjo/AirfoilEditor/README.md

 ![AE](images/set_flap.png "Setting flap")

-Remark: As a flap may not be set on an already 'flapped' airfoil, the app remembers the initial unflapped design airfoil.
-This enables multiple sequential flap settings to be applied during a design session.
+Note: A flap cannot be set on an already 'flapped' airfoil.
+The app remembers the initial unflapped design airfoil, enabling multiple sequential flap settings to be applied during a design session.

-## Bezier based Airfoils
+## Bezier and B-Spline based Airfoils

-Bezier-based airfoils can also be adjusted in 'Modify Mode'.
-As the geometry of such an airfoil is defined by two Bezier curves for the upper and lower side, the typical geometry parameters like thickness cannot be changed directly.
+Bezier-based and B-Spline-based airfoils can be adjusted in 'Modify Mode'.
+Since the geometry of such airfoils is defined by curves rather than coordinate points, traditional geometry parameters like thickness cannot be changed directly.

-Instead, the control points of the Bezier curves can be moved with mouse directly in the diagram.
-Each modification results in a new 'Design' with newly generated polars.
-This allows for observation of how adjustments to the Bezier curve impact the polar.
+Instead, control points of the curves can be moved directly in the diagram with the mouse.
+Each modification results in a new 'Design' with newly generated polars, making it easy to observe how adjustments impact performance.

-The optional match function fits the Bezier curve to an existing airfoil as accurately as possible.
+The match function fits the curve (Bezier or B-Spline, experimental) to an existing airfoil as accurately as possible using simplex optimization.

 ![AE](images/match_bezier.png)